paulorsfaria/42_Fractol_Resources/README.md

 ___
 ### The Newton-Raphson Method

 This was a method used by Newton to solve polynomial expressions.
 He made it look much more complicated than it needed to be.
-Luckily a few years later Joseph Rafson published a simpler, more accessible version much more alike to the method we are discussing.
+Luckily a few years later Joseph Rafson published a simpler, more accessible version much more alike to the method we are discussing  now.
 Because of this it is commonly known as the **Newton-Raphson Method**, a recurrent topic in calculus classes.

 ___
 ### Finding Roots in the Complex Plane